-- A small service or meter upgrade can often be processed within three working days from the receipt of the completed application packet.
-Larger projects can usually be checked within five to ten working days.
+A small service or meter upgrade can often be processed within 12 working days from the receipt of the completed application packet.
 A Water Utility representative can give you a time estimate once he has assessed your project.

 What are the City's fees for water service?

-- The City works diligently to ensure its system is up to current standards.
+The City works diligently to ensure its system is up to current standards.
 Prior to issuing any building permits in the City of Fullerton, the Water Utility must review the project site to make sure the water connections serving the property are properly sized and meet current Water Utility requirements.
-If a new service or service upgrade is needed, the Water Utility will collect a bond to cover the cost of the work.
+If a new service or service upgrade is needed, the Water Utility will collect a bond to guarantee that the contractor will complete the work.
 When the required improvements to the water connection are completed, the bond is refunded.